isomerpages/iras-taxacademy/_structured-tax-training/income-tax.md

 [Registration Form](https://form.gov.sg/632a73425abb57001283b157){:target="_blank"} - [Details](/files/executive-tax-programmes/income-tax/course brochureL1IT20224.pdf){:target="_blank"}

-Registration is OPEN for Intake 4/2022.
+Registration is CLOSED for Intake 4/2022.

 The next intake for this course will be in May 2023.
 Registration will be available six to eight weeks prior to the course commencement date.